abelgideon/Palindrome-Checker/README.md

 ### Usage

 1. Open the `index.html` file in your preferred web browser to view the Palindrome Checker application.
+2. Alternatively, you can access the live site [here](https://abelgideon.github.io/Palindrome-Checker/).
-2. Enter a word or sentence in the input field and click the "Check" button to see if it's a palindrome.
+3. Enter a word or sentence in the input field and click the "Check" button to see if it's a palindrome.

 ### File Structure